-- Current PC has to be saved (usually to stack) to allow resumption after interrupt and execution has to continue at the interrupt handler routine - Save the content of PC - a.
+- Current PC has to be saved (usually to stack) to allow resumption after interrupt and execution has to continue at the interrupt handler routine - 1.
+Save the content of PC - a.
 Contents of PC is copied to MBR - b.
-Special memory location (e.g. stack pointer) is loaded to MAR - c.
+Special memory location (e.g. stack pointer register) is loaded to MAR - c.
 Contents of MAR and MBR are placed, respectively, on address and data bus - d.
 Control unit requests memory write - e.
-Memory reads address and data bus and store to memory location - 2.
+Memory reads address and data bus and store to memory location - f.
+Stack pointer register is updated (data flow not shown) - 2.
 PC is loaded with address of the handling routine for the specific interrupt (usually by means of indirect addressing through the Interrupt Vector) - a.
 Move to MAR the address into the interrupt vector for the specific interrupt - b.
 MAR content is placed on address bus - c.
 Control unit requests memory read - d.
 Memory reads address bus and places result on data bus - e.
 Data bus is copied to MBR - f.
 MBR is moved to PC - Next instruction (first of the specific interrupt handler) can now be fetched